hursey013/tailwindcss-uswds/README.md

 ### Utilities

-Utility classes follow the default naming conventions provided by Tailwind with USWDS design tokens as values.
-This creates shorter class names and may also in some cases change the utility name itself:
+Generated utility classes follow the default naming conventions provided by Tailwind with USWDS design tokens as values.
+This creates shorter class names and may also change the utility classname itself:

 ```css
 /* .border-bottom-1 becomes: */